 CD Member Edgar Jahn and others, table an oral question on behalf of their Group on cooperation agreements.

+Constituent meeting of the European People's Party in Luxembourg: Belgian Prime Minister Tindemans is elected President.
 What use is the exclusive Community competence for commercial policy if this is side-stepped by bilateral agreements masquerading as "Cooperation agreements"?
 As a result of pressure from the CD Group it has at least been decided that there should be consultation on such agreements.